Healthcare Mobile App Development: Types, Trends, & Features

 5. HIC as a Distribution Channel

-Health Insurance Companies are a key party that will likely ask for healthcare mobile app development services.
+Health Insurance Companies are a key party that might be extremely interested in healthcare mobile app development services.
 This year, “health insurers” overtook the app stores as the best healthcare app distribution channel.

 It is assumed that patients would be more likely to share their personal and healthcare data for cheaper services and health recommendations.